aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 }
 ```

-This Javascript code shows you how to change a series name in its legend through`Series`:
+This JavaScript code shows you how to change a series name in its legend through `Series`:

 ```javascript
 var pres = new aspose.slides.Presentation();